Photo courtesy of Andrew from Dolton

 "Find something you're passionate about and keep tremendously interested in it".

 I do not remember a time when roses were not part of my life:

 "Look, they’re wearing little hats", half a dozen sunflower seedlings germinating in a terracotta pot, my maternal grandmother demonstrating to me how seeds grew, (the testa still adhering to the cotyledons), she then showed me how to plant some myself; transfixed and fascinated, I have been ever since, spellbound in the greenhouse I must have been three or just turned four.
 One of the earliest things I can remember.

-All my life, I have been interested in roses, (almost fifty seasons).
+All my life, I have been interested in roses, (fifty seasons now).
 I am a professional gardener, cert. hort.
 (Wisley 1985).
 I live in North Devon in the south-west of England.
 My cottage is at the bottom of a valley in a ferocious frost pocket, I can get frosts every month of the year.
 I grow about 100 different roses along with perhaps 200 other mixed trees and shrubs as well.
-Zone 7, slightly acidic well draining fibrous loam very high rain fall throughout the year, (average p/a around 1500mm), Latitude 50.89 Longitude -4.03c.
+E.G.F. zone H4, slightly acidic well draining fibrous loam very high rain fall throughout the year, (average p/a around 1500mm), Latitude 50.89 Longitude -4.03c.
 Cool summers with low night time temperatures, heavy dew, desperately bad for blackspot, yet still I persist...